How to use Basic Authentication with Cloudflare Workers

 This is my 13th post.

-Last time, I wrote about setting up a policy in AWS IAM that allows access to only specific hosted zones!
+Last time, I wrote about setting up policies in AWS IAM that allow access only to specific hosted zones!

-The setup is relatively simple, but if you make a mistake in the settings, you may not be able to create the policy or you may end up exposing parts that should not be visible.
+The setup is relatively easy, but if you make a mistake in the settings, you may not be able to create the policy or you may end up showing parts that you shouldn't.

-I've explained how to set it up in an easy-to-understand way, so if you're interested, please check it out.
+I've explained the setup method in an easy-to-understand way, so please check it out if you're interested.

 [AWS IAM] Policy settings that allow access to only specific hosted zones